iiasa/message-ix-models/doc/global/source/message_globiom/annex/message/2_conversion_technologies.rst

    :header-rows: 0

    * - :math:`z`
-     - is the level identifier of the main output of the technology.
+     - level identifier of the main output of the technology.
 The demand level is handled differently to all other levels: Technologies with the main output on this level are defined without load regions.
 If defined, the input is split into the different load regions.
    * - :math:`s`
-     - is the main energy input of the technology (supply).
+     - main energy input of the technology (supply).
 If the technology has no input :math:`s` is set to ”.” (e.g., solar technologies),
    * - :math:`v`
      - additional identifier of the conversion technology (used to distinguish technologies with the same main input and output),
    * - :math:`d`
-     - is the main energy output of the technology,
+     - main energy output of the technology,
    * - :math:`rr`
      - identifies the sub-region, :math:`rr` as defined in file "regid" or :math:`rr` = :math:`”..”`, if the model has no sub-regions or if the technology is in the main region,
    * - :math:`lll`